tas014/review-platform/README.md

 Go to the releases section and download your preferred method of installing depending on your Operative system.
 This app works for Linux, MacOS and Windows!

+**On macOS:**
+This application is not signed, so macOS will quarantine it by default and display an error message.
+In order to run the app on mac, run the following command:
+`sudo xattr -r -d com.apple.quarantine /path/to/YourApp.app`

 ## Installing for developement

 ### Required Dependencies